Dual Diagnosis Treatment Fairmont, WV

 Services provided:

-• Outpatient detox services, outpatient methadone/buprenorphine or naltrexone treatment and IOT
+• Outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and intensive outpatient treatment

 Valley Healthcare System - 14.9 miles from Fairmont, WV

-Valley Healthcare System is a dual diagnosis treatment center in Grafton, WV that provides treatment for alcohol or drug addiction and mental health disorders that include major depressive disorder as well as bulimia.
+Valley Healthcare System is a dual diagnosis treatment center in Grafton, West Virginia that provides treatment for mental health and substance abuse disorders that include panic disorder as well as anorexia.

 Address: 501 North Pike Street, Grafton, WV 26354 in Taylor County